SAP-samples/btp-kyma-multitenant-extension/documentation/appendix/business-partner-mock/README.md

 ## Deploy to the Kyma Cluster

-For the next steps you need to have your SAP BTP, Kyma environment ready as described in section [prepare](../../../documentation/prepare/setup-btp-environment/README.md).
+For the next steps you need to have your SAP BTP, Kyma environment ready as described in the section [prepare](../../../documentation/prepare/setup-btp-environment/README.md).
 The deployment of the service itself is part of the deployment script which is described in chapter [Deployment via Script](../script-deployment/README.md).

 1. Create a destination pointing to the mock server in the cluster.
 In your subscriber subaccount, create a destination for the Business Partner mock server as following: